Cancel

 The ASICS GEL-Kayano 33 feels like one of the easiest and most enjoyable Kayano updates we have run in for years.
 The landing is cushioned, the transition feels easier to move through, and the support feels more integrated into the ride rather than sitting underneath the foot as something obvious or intrusive.

 What stands out most is that the shoe feels stable without feeling stiff.
 There is still the secure, protective Kayano feeling that long-time wearers will expect, but it comes through in a more natural way.
-The new midsole setup gives the shoe a cushioned daily-trainer feel, while FLUIDSUPPORT™ helps keep the runner guided through the stride.

 It is also important not to oversell the softness.
 This may not be the softest Kayano ever, especially when you think back to the bigger leap from the GEL-Kayano 29 to the GEL-Kayano 30.
 The difference with the GEL-Kayano 33 is balance.
 The cushioning feels protective and comfortable, but not so soft that the shoe loses structure underfoot.